Calderwood History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Calderwood research.
 Another 232 words (17 lines of text) covering the years 1548, 1575, 1650, 1678, 1566, 1575, 1650, 1660, 1733, 1687 and are included under the topic Early Calderwood History in all our PDF Extended History products and printed products wherever possible.

 Calderwood Spelling Variations

 Although the name, Calderwood, appeared in many references, from time to time, the surname was shown with the spellings Calderwood, Caldderwood, Calderwoods, Cawderood, Caderwood, Cadderwood, Caldorwood, Calderwude, Calderwoud, Calderwode, Caldorwud and many more.

 Some of the Calderwood family moved to Ireland, but this topic is not covered in this excerpt.
-Another 170 words(12 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Gradually becoming disenchanted with life in Ireland many of these uprooted families sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 These overcrowded ships often arrived with only 60 to 70% of their original passenger list, many dying of cholera, typhoid, dysentery or small pox.
 In North America, some of the first immigrants who could be considered kinsmen of the Calderwood family name Calderwood, or who bore a variation of the surname were

 Calderwood Settlers in United States in the 18th Century